Horlarwumhe/glass/docs/glass.rst

 .. _gunicorn: https://gunicorn.org

-This page shows introduction to glass.
-The content of this page is short, as glass is just micro-framework.
+This page shows introduction to Glass.
+The content of this page is short, as Glass is just micro-framework.
 The code examples are self explanatory and it is easy to understand.

 .. toctree::